 The Curriculum at The Crescent Primary School

-English lessons are frequently taught through the Power of Reading scheme, which focus on a balance of Knowledge, Skills and Understanding through linked learning opportunities with History and Geography ‘theme’ lessons.
-They also include elements of Spelling, Punctuation and Grammar (‘SPaG’).
+In English we have recently introduced a Talk4Writing approach which supplements our use of the Power of Reading scheme.
+We focus on a balance of Knowledge, Skills and Understanding through linked learning opportunities with History and Geography ‘themed’ lessons.
+We balance learning in Spelling, Punctuation and Grammar (‘SPaG’) between discrete learning and on-going development and improvement within writing.

-Children are allocated to work through colour banded books of different reading skill levels as they work through the school.
+Children work through a system of colour banded books of different reading skill levels as they work through the school until they are confident 'free' readers.
 Within each band there are a range of fiction and non-fiction books from a wide range of reading schemes and non-scheme books.
 Children are also encouraged to read for pleasure and can access a wider range of books from our school library.
+This is supplemented by our Bug Club membership which provides additional opportunities to access reading at home.

 Children are heard reading regularly by an adult in school each week and we encourage children to read for 20 minutes at home daily.